- Data Integration

 Regional Data Normalization

-The RHIOs three-year Regional Data Normalization project, funded by the Greater Rochester Health Foundation, is successfully building community collaboration and education for standardization of lab test codes.
-As of April 2016, more than 80% of lab tests now include community standardized codes, and a majority of test results sent to providers via the RHIO's results delivery services also include these codes.
+The RHIO's three-year Regional Data Normalization project, funded by the Greater Rochester Health Foundation, successfully built community collaboration and education for standardization of lab test codes.
+More than 80% of lab tests now include community standardized codes, and a majority of test results sent to providers via Rochester RHIO's results delivery services also include these codes.
 As a result, healthcare providers can compare test results from regional labs more efficiently.

 The Regional Data Normalization project has widened its focus to examine community standards for naming radiology reports and clinical documentation, which will better support healthcare providers in their efforts to efficiently access patient information to support quality healthcare.
 LOINC (Logical Observation Identifier Names and Codes) is a universal code system for identifying laboratory and clinical observations.
 From serum levels of Hepatitis B surface antigen to diastolic blood pressure, LOINC has standardized terms for all kinds of observations and measurements that enable exchange and aggregation of electronic health data from many independent systems.